 “He was a Priest at one of the schools.
 The painting mysteriously disappeared several years ago.
-Someone had found out that the information about the children, these papers, were hidden in the painting and we had all thought it was lost forever.
+Someone had found out that the information about the children was hidden in the painting and many thought it was lost forever.
 I had spent years looking for it and so was he.”
 She motioned with her head at his body with a dissociative stare.

 “But…..why didn’t you just tell me at the cafe?
 Why didn’t you just tell me everything there?”

-John solemnly looked down at the stack of yellowed pages with small children with their names and dates of death now scattered across the floor.
-He couldn’t help but feel bewildered and confused.
+John solemnly looked down at the stack of yellowed pages of small children with their names and dates of birth and death, now all scattered across the floor.
+He couldn’t help but feel bewildered and shocked.
 How could no one know about this?
 Why had he never heard about this in the news?
 Where were all their bodies?

-They gathered together all of the pages and John helped her up to her feet.
+They gathered all the pages together and John helped her up to her feet.

 “People aren’t ready to hear about this yet, but one day they will know the truth.
 One day we will have our say.”
-Betty then held his hand and thanked him, eyes black and wet and sorrowful.
-In a sudden jolt she scurried off and out of the door.
-John reached his hand out and asked her to stop, but he didn’t go after her.
-He didn’t know what to do or say.
+Betty then held his hand and thanked him – eyes black, deep and sorrowful.

 He holstered his revolver and stood there in a state of astonishment.
-He took a deep breath and walked over to the dead man now lying there motionless.
+He took a deep breath and walked over to the dead man now lying there motionless and legs bent.